Types, equations, dimensions and the Pi theorem: A minimal DSL for dimensionally consistent programming

-We come back to this idea in \cref{section:dsl} where we put forward specifications for data types that implement dimension functions in terms of type classes.
+We come back to the choice of types in \cref{section:generalization} where we put forward specifications for data types that implement dimension functions in terms of type classes.
 For the rest of this section, we stick to the example of mechanics and to the representation of dimension functions in terms of vectors of three integer exponents.